ValerioSpagnoli/Monocular-Visual-Odometry/README.md

 This project implements a projective ICP based visual odometry to estimate both the trajectory of a robot and the 3D map of the visual features.

 ## Documentation and Results
-The documentation and the results of these project are hosted on [GitHub Pages - ValerioSpagnoli/VisualOdometry](https://valeriospagnoli.github.io/VisualOdometry/)
+The documentation and the results are hosted on [GitHub Pages - ValerioSpagnoli/VisualOdometry](https://valeriospagnoli.github.io/VisualOdometry/)

 ## Usage